BLOG

 Turn on the gas and power supplies.
 Test the furnace by adjusting the thermostat to confirm it’s heating effectively.
 Watch for any abnormal sounds or odors and check for even airflow throughout all vents in the home.

-Sometimes, issues may arise even after following the installation steps.
+Sometimes, issues may arise even after following the gas furnace installation steps.
 Check for unusual noises, low heat output, or error codes on the thermostat display.
 If troubleshooting doesn’t resolve the issue, consulting a professional can save you time and ensure safety.

 At EVS Mechanical Inc., we understand that installing a gas furnace is a significant investment in your home’s comfort and safety.
 Our team is experienced in handling all makes and models, ensuring your HVAC and electrical systems are in expert hands.

-EVS Mechanical Inc., you’re not just hiring an installer; you’re getting a reliable partner committed to helping you enjoy a safe and warm home environment.
+We focus on delivering high-quality services and products that prioritize your comfort and peace of mind.
+With EVS Mechanical Inc., you’re not just hiring an installer; you’re getting a reliable partner committed to helping you enjoy a safe and warm home environment.

 Installing a gas furnace can be a rewarding DIY project, but it’s not without its challenges.
 By following each step carefully and ensuring safety at every turn, you can successfully install a furnace that keeps your home warm and comfortable.
 When in doubt, calling in professionals like EVS Mechanical Inc. can give you the support and peace of mind you need to know your furnace is installed correctly.

-(408) 300-8254 to discuss your furnace installation needs!
+Call EVS Mechanical Inc. today at (408) 300-8254 to discuss your furnace installation needs!

 Typically, installing a gas furnace can take between 4-8 hours for professionals.
 However, if you’re doing it yourself, it might take longer due to planning and safety checks.